Kinetic Energy Driven Ferromagnetic Insulator

-We are grateful for the stimulating discussions with Zhiming Pan and J. Zhang.
-CW is supported by the National Natural Science Foundation of China under the Grant No. 12234016 and No. 12174317.
+We are grateful to Z. M. Pan, Y. Wang, K. Yang and J. Zhang for valuable discussions.
+CW is supported by the National Natural Science Foundation of China under the Grant Nos.
+12574274, 12234016, and 12550402.
 YH is supported by European Research Council (ERC) under the European Union Horizon 2020 Research and Innovation Programme (Grant Agreement Nos.
 804213-TMCS).
 The QuSpin~\cite{phillip2019} and TeNPy~\cite{tenpy} packages were used for the numerical studies.
 This work has been supported by the New Cornerstone Science Foundation.
+The computation resource was provided by the Westlake HPC Center.